sweng-epfl/public/exercises/scrum/solutions/quiz.md

 > The guru is in charge of the technical aspects of a project.

-Which of the following should not happen during the Sprint?
+If you're a software engineer on a Scrum team, which of the following should you not do during the Sprint?

-- [x] Have a daily scrum meeting with the entire team, and discuss about the progress of the tasks
+- [x] Have a daily Scrum meeting with the entire team to discuss about the progress of the tasks
-- [ ] Go talk to the Scrum Master when having impediments
+- [ ] Go talk to the Scrum Master anytime you encounter impediments
-- [x] Talk with the Product Owner about removing tasks from the Backlog
+- [x] Talk with the Product Owner about removing tasks from the Sprint Backlog
+- [x] Call a meeting with the Product Owner to update the Product Backlog

-> There should be no discussion during the daily scrum meeting.
+> There should be no discussion during the daily scrum meeting, just reporting.
+      The Product Owner has nothing to do with the Spring Backlog.
-      The Backlog should not change during the Sprint, it should be discussed during the Sprint Planning Meeting and Sprint Review.
+      Changes to the Product Backlog are to be discussed between the developers and the Product Owner during the Sprint Planning Meeting and Sprint Review.

 ## More about Scrum

 Which meeting is held for the sake of the product?

 - [ ] daily scrum
 - [x] sprint review
 - [ ] retrospective

 >

 What is the limit on the duration of the daily scrum meeting?

 - [ ] 5 minutes
 - [x] 15 minutes
 - [ ] 1 hour

 >

 What information provides burnout chart?

 - [ ] Adjustements necessary to meet the deadline.
 - [x] An estimation of the amount of work left for the sprint.
 - [ ] Customer satisfaction.
 - [x] The average team daily performance.

 >

 What is included in every bar in the burnout chart?

 - [x] the parts of user stories that remain to be done
 - [ ] the completed features
 - [ ] the project manager's daily estimate of the remaining work

 >

 ## Scrum-related questions